[2 MIN READ]

 If you are experiencing bowel, bladder or sexual symptoms, consider being evaluated by a physician at Swedish, who can refer you to the appropriate specialist or treatment.

-Doctors called urogynecologists diagnose and treat women with pelvic floor disorders which may include bothersome bowel, bladder or sexual symptoms.
-Although your primary care physician, gynecologist, or urologist may have knowledge about women's pelvic floor disorders (PFDs), an urogynecologist offers expertise in treating women's PFDs.
-As of 2013, the specialty of urogynecology has a new level of board certification called Female Pelvic Medicine and Reconstructive Surgery (FPMRS) that certifies an urogynecologist has the highest level of expertise and credentials for treating women with pelvic floor disorders.
+Doctors called urogynecologists diagnose and treat women with pelvic floor disorders, which may include bothersome bowel, bladder or sexual symptoms.
+Although your primary care physician, gynecologist or urologist may have knowledge about women's pelvic floor disorders (PFDs), an urogynecologist offers specialized expertise in diagnosis and treatment.
+The specialty of urogynecology also offers a level of board certification called Female Pelvic Medicine and Reconstructive Surgery (FPMRS), which certifies a urogynecologist has the highest level of expertise and credentials for treating women with pelvic floor disorders.

 As is always the case, feel free to ask about the training and expertise of any doctor caring for you so you can be confident your doctor's skills and knowledge are right for your pelvic health issues.